satya-sh/Assignment-8---Packer-Terraform/README.md

-Below is a **comprehensive README.md** that references **every screenshot** you listed.
-Adjust any file paths or screenshot names if they differ in your actual directory structure.

----

 # AWS Infrastructure with Custom AMI and Terraform Provisioning

 This repository provides a complete end-to-end demonstration of creating AWS infrastructure via **Terraform** and then configuring EC2 instances using **Ansible**.
 The infrastructure comprises: